Differentiating and Integrating ZX Diagrams with Applications to Quantum Machine Learning: Introduction

 \section{Introduction}

 ZX-calculus is a powerful graphical rewrite system proposed by Coecke and Duncan \cite{CoeckeDuncan} for linear maps, particularly for quantum circuits.
-A node with $n$ edges in a ZX diagram, like in tensor network notation, represent an order $n$ tensor.
-Moreover, it is possible to directly evaluate the tensor by performing local rewrites.
+A node with $n$ edges in a ZX diagram, like in tensor network notation, represents an order $n$ tensor.
+Moreover, it is possible to directly evaluate the tensor by performing local rewrites (i.e., substitution of a part of a ZX diagram).
 Using these local rewrites, ZX-calculus has been successfully applied to circuit compilation \cite{debeaudrapbianwang, nielbianwang, duncan2020graph,sivarajah2020t}, measurement-based quantum computing \cite{kissinger2017MBQC, duncan2010rewriting}, fusion-based quantum computing \cite{bombin2021logical}, quantum error correction \cite{kissinger2022phase, horsman2017surgery}, quantum natural language processing \cite{qnlp2020, lorenz2021qnlp, kartsaklis2021lambeq}, and quantum foundations \cite{miriamali2015, bobbilledw, CDKW, Gogiosozeng19}.
 ZX-calculus can even be used as a concrete realisation of quantum theory \cite{COECKE20221}.
-These applications of ZX-calculus are algebraic in nature, and take advantage of \textit{rewriting as a form of computation}: in fact ZX-calculus is a sound, universal \cite{coeckeduncan2008} and complete \cite{amarngwanglics} proof system that serves as an alternative to traditional linear algebra.
+These applications of ZX-calculus are algebraic in nature, and take advantage of \textit{rewriting as a form of computation}: in fact ZX-calculus is a sound, universal \cite{coeckeduncan2008} and complete \cite{amarngwanglics} proof system that serves as an alternative to traditional linear algebra, which also makes it a different formalism from tensor networks.
 However, without the analytical tools of differentiation and integration, ZX-calculus fell short of tackling variational problems such as quantum machine learning or realising a comprehensive version of quantum mechanics including quantum dynamics.

+In this paper we give for the first time rules for differentiating arbitrary ZX diagrams and integrating a wide class of ZX diagrams (including quantum circuits), within the framework of a slightly extended version of ZX-calculus called algebraic ZX-calculus \cite{wangalg2020} which makes it very convenient to deal with sums of ZX diagrams, thus paving the way for an analytical version of ZX-calculus.
+We apply these new techniques to develop a framework for a purely ZX-based analysis of the barren plateau phenomenon from quantum machine learning.